keerthivasan2002/Tickeit/README.md

 # Tickeit - AI-Powered Project Management

 Tickeit is an AI-powered project management tool that helps teams manage tasks, meeting notes, and project briefs efficiently.
-This project uses React, TypeScript, Vite, and various other technologies to provide a seamless experience.
+This project uses React, TypeScript, Vite, and Google Gemini to provide a seamless experience.

 ## Features